 A network-related or instance-specific error has occurred while establishing a connection to SQL Server.
 Server is not found or not accessible

 I was bit surprised to see this error because I was running ConfigMgr and SQL on same server.
 So there could be no chance of seeing an error while establishing a connection to SQL server.
 I could connect to the SQL Server without any issues and even access ConfigMgr database.
+So this was not the issue.

 Check if instance name is correct and if SQL Server is configured to allow remote connections